elisardofelix/gMapMarkersJs/README.md

 /*
 Instance the new object with any name and set the parameters in the creation like:

+new mapsmarker(
-new mapsmarker('id of div html object', Zoom number 1 - 20 (Greater number and more magnification),'type of map [roadmap, satellite, terrain or hybrid]', 'YOUR GOOGLE MAPS API KEY');
+                'id of div html object',
+                Zoom number 1 - 20 (Greater number and more magnification), 'type of map [roadmap, satellite, terrain or hybrid]', 'YOUR GOOGLE MAPS API KEY'
+);

 */